About - BAUM LLC, founded by David R. Baum

 * David successfully represented Carl Icahn and affiliate companies in Delaware federal court regarding CIT, a large commercial lender, and its pre-packaged bankruptcy plan involving a $4.5 billion credit facility.

-* David successfully represented Britney Spears, BMG Music Publishing, and Zomba Records in Indiana federal court, winning dismissal of a copyright infringement claim over the hit “Sometimes” from Spears' debut album Baby One More Time.
+* David successfully represented Britney Spears, BMG Music, and Zomba Records in Indiana federal court, winning dismissal of a copyright infringement claim over the hit “Sometimes” from the album Baby One More Time.
 David established that the song was written by Jörgen Elofsson, who also penned Spears' hit song "You Drive Me Crazy."

 * David represented OnDeck Capital, the pioneer Fintech company, as it grew from a start up into the country's largest small business lender issuing over $6 billion in loans.

-* David successfully defended the premier independent record label, Rounder Records, in an action by Napster to recover large settlements paid to a consortium of publishers that accused the peer to peer music service of exploiting hundreds of musical compositions without proper licenses.
+* David successfully defended Rounder Records, the premier independent record label, in an action by Napster to recover settlements paid to publishers that accused the peer to peer service of exploiting hundreds of musical compositions without proper licenses.
 David established that Napster misrepresented the license agreements at issue.
 Napster, LLC v.
 Rounder Records Corp., 2011 WL 240397 (S.D.N.Y.
 2011).

 * David won dismissal of a case for Sony Records concerning recordings by the group Third World.
 The decision is widely cited for the legal standard on the tolling of the statute of limitations on a copyright claim and the Copyright Act preemption of state law.
 Cooper v.
 Sony Records Int'l, 2001 WL 1223492 (S.D.N.Y.
 Oct.
 15, 2001).